ruben1191018/cogsi-1190914-1191018-1191042/ca5/README.md

 ### Building Rest Services Version 1

-First of all, I started by creating the Dockerfile inside the folder of the spring application.
+First of all, we started by creating the Dockerfile inside the folder of the spring application.

     # Use an official OpenJDK 17 image as the base image